 Numbers are the universal language of mathematics.
 From simple counting of objects to the most complex equations of modern physics, numbers accompany us in every aspect of daily life and scientific research.
-But how did the different types of numbers we use come about?
-And why do we need so many of them?

 A second-degree inequality is an algebraic expression that establishes an order relation between two terms containing a second-degree variable.
 It can be written in the form: